ravindrakumar-iitkgp/MultimodalTweetsClassification/data/README.md

-Put all tsv data file in this folder.
+Put the data files in this folder.
+Rename files as: "CrisisMMD_v2.tar.gz"
+                 "crisismmd_datasplit_agreed_label.zip"